 Acorns are fruits gotten from Oak trees.
+Today you are going to read the complete Best Way How To Pick Up Acorns From Lawn & Uses For Acorns.
 Oak trees are a great addition to properties, not only because of their beautification properties around our homes, but also it provides an excellent display of foliage, oxygen for breathing, and canopy for shade.

 However, an Oak tree is home for squirrels and various birds, and acorns itself normally litters the yard.
 All these factors can be a nuisance for some homeowners.
 There are many other reasons why we should pick up acorns in our yard and we mention some of them below;

 - Pests like mice and squirrels eat acorns, and these animals might carry diseases and transmit it to you.

 - Acorns is capable of inhibiting the growth of your lawn grass, thereby hurting your lawn.